BIBI78/NewDiceGame/README.md

   # Design
 * The bright green I used throughout the project to really pop out at the user.
 * The color way is supposed to invoke snakes and the like to give the game a street/ unfair look, like you playing dice with a snake.
+* Everything from the navigation to the color schemes is inspired by arcade games.
 ![STYLE](assets/images/style.png)
 - Gradient
 * I added this cool gradient feature to the title that gives it the effect of a flashing sign.